sesmi123/db-caching-demo/README.md

 ### Write-Through

-Using the write-through policy, data is written to the cache and the backing store location at the same time.
+Using the write-through policy, data is written to the cache and the database location at the same time.
 The significance here is not the order in which it happens or whether it happens in parallel.
 The significance is that I/O completion is only confirmed once the data has been written to both places.

 Ensures fast retrieval while making sure the data is in the database and is not lost in case the cache is disrupted.